UBC-CIC/AI-Learning-Assistant/docs/securityGuide.md

 #### AWS Secrets Manager:
 - Creates a new secret named DBSecret for RDS credentials
-- Configures automatic rotation of the secret every 90 days
-- Uses a specified Lambda function (rotationLambda) to manage the rotation process
 - Enhances security by regularly updating credentials without manual intervention
-- Supports compliance by enforcing periodic secret rotation policies